JohnSnowLabs/johnsnowlabs/docs/en/alab/install.md

 ### Install

-Some basic information about this operator is provided on the navigation panel that opens after selecting Annotation Lab on the previous step.
+Some basic information about this operator is provided on the navigation panel that opens after selecting Generative AI Lab on the previous step.

-> **NOTE:** Make sure you have defined shared storage such as `efs/nfs/cephfs` prior to installing the Annotation Lab Operator.
+> **NOTE:** Make sure you have defined shared storage such as `efs/nfs/cephfs` prior to installing the Generative AI Lab Operator.

 Click on the `Install` button located on the top-left corner of this panel to start the installation process.

 ![Install Operator](/assets/images/annotation_lab/Install-Operator.png)

-After successful installation of the Annotation Lab operator, you can access it by navigating to the <bl>Installed Operators</bl> page.
+After successful installation of the Generative AI Lab operator, you can access it by navigating to the <bl>Installed Operators</bl> page.

 </div><div class="h3-box" markdown="1">

 ### Create Instance

-Next step is to create a cluster instance of the Annotation Lab.
-For this, select the Annotation Lab operator under the <bl>Installed Operators</bl> page and then switch to _Annotationlab_ tab.
-On this section, click on `Create Annotationlab` button to spawn a new instance of Annotation Lab.
+Next step is to create a cluster instance of the Generative AI Lab.
+For this, select the Generative AI Lab operator under the <bl>Installed Operators</bl> page and then switch to _Annotationlab_ tab.
+On this section, click on `Create Annotationlab` button to spawn a new instance of Generative AI Lab.

 ![Create Instance](/assets/images/annotation_lab/Create-Instance.png)

 **Define shared Storage Class**

-Update the `storageClass` property in the YAML configuration to define the storage class to one of `efs`, `nfs`, or `cephfs` depending upon what storage you set up before Annotation Lab operator installation.
+Update the `storageClass` property in the YAML configuration to define the storage class to one of `efs`, `nfs`, or `cephfs` depending upon what storage you set up before Generative AI Lab operator installation.

 ![Define Storage Class](/assets/images/annotation_lab/Define-StorageClass.png)